QOGE/SAOGEN/README.md

 SAOGEN experiments with:
 - **Symbiotic human-AI governance**: Coordinating human contributors and AI logical nodes for idea generation, refinement, and decision-making.
 - **Hyper-optimization of concepts**: Using AI to iteratively improve research proposals, engineering ideas, and technical frameworks — excluding bias and hype where possible.
-- **Shared intellectual property coordination**: Transparent, on-chain mechanisms for collective management, licensing, and evolution of inventions (experimental only).
+- **Symbiotic intellectual property coordination**: Transparent, on-chain mechanisms for collective management, licensing, and evolution of inventions (experimental only).
 - **Post-DAO organizational models**: Testing structures beyond traditional DAOs, where AI plays an active role in optimization and analysis.

 All development remains abstract and experimental — no guaranteed production systems, no guaranteed deployed products, no promised timelines or milestones.